 Those considering registering for a course should remember that caregivers are anyone supporting a family member or friend.
 Instead of caregiver, we may use words like sister, daughter, parent, or friend to describe ourselves.
 Some examples of individuals that may benefit include: a father caring for his child with Schizophrenia, a daughter taking care of her aging parent, a wife supporting her husband with dementia.

-If you are an organization interested in hosting a workshop, or a caregiver aged 55+ interested in putting your name on our wait list, please contact 416-977-5580 ext 4135 or firstname.lastname@example.org.
+If you’re an organization interested in hosting a workshop, a caregiver aged 55+ interested in putting your name on our wait list, or seeking more information, please contact 416-977-5580 ext 4176 or email@example.com

 View testimonials about our French course below.